-Now that the weather’s warming up, you might be considering shooting some of your next video outside.
-Indeed some of the best online videos are created right in your own backyard, on the streets of a city, in a park—anywhere the light is good and the ambience is interesting.
+Now that the weather’s warming up, why not film some of your next video outside?
+Indeed, some of the best online videos are created right in your own backyard, on the streets of a city, or in a park.
+Basically, anywhere the lighting is good and the ambience is interesting.

-We’ve put together a list of useful tips for using these factors to your advantage, and getting the most for your outdoor filming efforts.
-Let us know how they work for you!
+We’ve put together a list of useful tips for using these factors to your advantage.
+Use them to get the most out of your outdoor filming efforts!
+Keep reading to get the tips.